Aneka Lovina Villas & Spa – Luxury without extravagance in an irresistible setting.

 - Guests: With nothing particularly set up for families, most guests seem to be older couples.

 - Beach: The sand is dark gray, which is unappealing and typical of Lovina, but less gritty and better maintained than elsewhere, and is ideal for enjoying walks and sunsets.
 Calm water for swimming.

 - Views: All accommodations overlook the path through the gardens.
 None face the sea.

 - Private Pools/Jacuzzis: Not really expected or provided at this sort of midrange resort in Lovina.

-- Wi-Fi: Available free in most rooms but depends on the type of booking.
+- Wi-Fi: Available free in public areas and most rooms, but depends on the type of booking.

 - Parking: No shortage of free and secure places to park, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.